Miniature black-topped red polished beaker

 Medium or Technique

-From Kerma, Cemetery S, Tumulus IV, grave 425.
-1913: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.
+From Kerma, tumulus IV, grave 439.
+1914: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition